-As the Seller(s), I/we understand that the Building Inspector with the City of Arcata's First Time Homebuyer Program will inspect the property for health and safety deficiencies.
-I/we also understand that public funds may be involved in this transaction and, as such, if the property was built before 1978, a lead-based paint disclosure must be signed by both the Purchaser and Seller, and that a Visual Assessment will be conducted to determine the presence of deteriorated paint.
+As the Seller I/we understand that the \\\\\ will inspect the property for health and safety deficiencies.
+I/we also understand that public funds may be involved in this transaction and, as such, if the property was built before 1978, a lead-based paint disclosure must be signed by both the buyer and seller, and that a Visual Assessment will be conducted to determine the presence of deteriorated paint.

-As the Seller, I/we understand that under the City of Arcata's First Time Homebuyer program, the property must be:
+As the Seller, I/we understand that under the City's program, the property must be currently owner-occupied, vacant for three months at the time of submission of purchase offer, new (never occupied), or renter purchasing the unit.

-1. Currently owner-occupied;

-2. Vacant for four months at the time of submission of purchase offer;

-3. New (never occupied); or

-4. Renter (Tenant) purchasing the unit.

 I/we hereby certify that the property is:

-Owner-Occupied Vacant At Least 4 Months New Being Purchased by Tenant
+Vacant at least 3 months; Owner-occupied; New; or Being Purchased by Occupant

-I/we hereby certify that I have read and understand this Declaration and a copy of said Notice was given to me prior to the offer to purchase.
+I/we hereby certify that I have read and understand this "Declaration" and a copy of said Notice was given to me prior to the offer to purchase.
 If received after presentation of the purchase offer, I/We choose to withdraw or not to withdraw, from the Purchase Agreement.